ucbdrive/skipnet/README.md

 This repository contains the code for [SkipNet paper]() under review at CVPR 2018.

-SkipNet learns to route images through a sub-set of layers on a per-input basis.
+SkipNet learns to route images through a subset of layers on a per-input basis.
 Challenging images are routed through more layers than easy images.
-We talk about two model designs with either feedforward gates and reccurent gates which enables different levels of parameter sharing in the paper.
+We talk about two model designs with both feedforward gates and reccurent gates which enable different levels of parameter sharing in the paper.
 The model illustrations are as follows.
 <p float="left">
   <img src="figs/skipnet_ff_structure.jpg" width="400" alt="SkipNet with feedforward gates" />